simeononsecurity/simeononsecurity.ch/content/articles/understanding-common-cybersecurity-threats/index.en.md

 #### Legal consequences

 Organizations that fail to protect personal data can face **legal consequences**.
 Depending on the nature of the breach, **regulatory fines** or **legal litigation** can result in significant financial losses.
-On top of that, companies that do not comply with data protection laws can suffer **reputational damage** and loss of market share.
+On top of that, companies that don't comply with data protection laws can suffer **reputational damage** and loss of market share.

 For instance, in 2019, **British Airways** was fined $230 million by the UK Information Commissioner's Office for a data breach that compromised the personal information of over 500,000 customers.
 This incident highlights the legal consequences that can result from failing to protect personal data.